demeena/kanban-vanila-js/README.md

 ## Features

 - **Add, Edit, and Delete Tasks**: Easily manage your tasks by adding new ones, editing existing tasks, and deleting those that are completed or no longer needed.
-- **Set Due Dates and Times**: Assign specific dates and times to tasks, helping you stay organized and meet your deadlines.
+- **Set Due Dates and Times**: Assign specific dates and times to tasks helping you stay organized and meet your deadlines.
 - **Deadline Notifications**: Receive notifications when a task is approaching its due date, ensuring you never miss a deadline.
 - **Mark Tasks as Important**: Highlight important tasks to make sure they stand out and get the attention they deserve.